EOS-Nation/dfuse-leap/README.md

 This is a fork of [dfuse for EOSIO](https://github.com/dfuse-io/dfuse-eosio), including basic support for running on the leap blockchain software.

+> [!NOTE]
+> dfuse has been deprecated and all services by EOS Nation have been shut down.
+To extract data from Antelope chains we recommend using our Firehose and Substreams endpoints which can be found on [https://pinax.network](https://pinax.network).

 _**Please note** that this fork does not (yet) implement new features added with leap 3.1.
 That means it will not include decoded action results in dgraphql, websocket or rest endpoints.
 But it enables the current feature set of dfuse on the updated leap 3.1 code._